EdemGold/AI_text_summarizer/README.md

-This is an AI text summarizer built the hugging face NLP summarization pipeline
+This is an AI text summarizer built with the hugging face NLP summarization pipeline